japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-continuous-stream-processing.md

 // sq.stop
 ----

-Under the covers, Continuous Stream Processing uses <<spark-sql-streaming-ContinuousExecution.adoc#, ContinuousExecution>> stream execution engine.
-When requested to <<spark-sql-streaming-ContinuousExecution.adoc#runActivatedStream, run an activated streaming query>>, `ContinuousExecution` adds <<spark-sql-streaming-WriteToContinuousDataSourceExec.adoc#, WriteToContinuousDataSourceExec>> physical operator as the top-level operator in the physical query plan of the streaming query.
+Under the covers, Continuous Stream Processing uses <<spark-sql-streaming-ContinuousExecution.md#, ContinuousExecution>> stream execution engine.
+When requested to <<spark-sql-streaming-ContinuousExecution.md#runActivatedStream, run an activated streaming query>>, `ContinuousExecution` adds <<spark-sql-streaming-WriteToContinuousDataSourceExec.md#, WriteToContinuousDataSourceExec>> physical operator as the top-level operator in the physical query plan of the streaming query.

 [source, scala]
 ----